 Learners begin to build their Jewish identities and learn what unites Jews as a people throughout the world.
 The Jewish community shares a common language in Hebrew, a common calendar of holidays, and common life cycle events.
 Gimel learners examine a Jewish view of time through the lens of Jewish identity – our shared history and stories, language, symbols and rituals, and ethical teachings.
 Students explore how the Torah is our source for wisdom and justice and a guide for living an ethical life.
 Learners will explore how a Torah is made, meet the rabbis whose commentaries make up the Talmud, and learn how our sacred texts define and enrich Jewish life.

-Each Wednesday, learners in Gimel through Zayin (3rd through 7th grades) gather for Tefillah/Prayer with Rabbi Finkelstein from 5:00 to 5:30 pm.
+Each Wednesday, learners in Gimel through Zayin (3rd through 7th grades) gather for Tefillah/Prayer with the Rabbi from 5:00 to 5:30 pm.